Koredotcom/docs/docs/xo/manage-assistant/plan-and-usage/accounts-or-workspace-overview.md

 <img src="../images/get-started.png" alt="Get Started" title="Get Started" style="border:1px solid gray;zoom:60%;">

-## Plan Types

-The Kore.ai XO Platform offers Usage Plans for deploying and managing your App.

-### Usage Plans

-The Usage Plan enables apps to interact with your end users from any available channels.  channels.
-For more information, see [Usage Plans](../plan-and-usage/usage-plans.md).

 ## Workspace Linked to Multiple Apps

 A workspcae owner can explicitly manage the Plan and Usage for a workspace linked to multiple bot accounts and do the following: